Atonement (2007 film): Locations

 Additional locations used in London were Great Scotland Yard and Bethnal Green Town Hall, the latter being used for a 1939 tea-house scene, as well as the church of St John's, Smith Square, Westminster for Lola's wedding.
 Re-enactment of the 1940 Balham station disaster took place in the former Piccadilly line station of Aldwych, which has been closed since the 1990s.

-The war scenes in the French countryside were filmed in Coates and Gedney Drove End, Lincolnshire; Walpole St Andrew and Denver, Norfolk; and in Manea and Pymoor, Cambridgeshire.
+The war scenes in the French countryside were filmed in Coates, Cambridgeshire and Gedney Drove End, Lincolnshire; Walpole St Andrew and Denver, Norfolk; and in Manea and Pymoor, Cambridgeshire.

-Much of the St Thomas's hospital ward interior scenes were filmed at Park Place, Berkshire and the exterior scenes were filmed at University College London.
+Much of the St Thomas's Hospital ward interior scenes were filmed at Park Place, Berkshire and the exterior scenes were filmed at University College London.

 All the exteriors and interiors of the Tallis family home were filmed at Stokesay Court, which was selected from an old Country Life edition to tie in with the period and pool fountain of the novel.
 This mansion was built in 1889, commissioned by the glove manufacturer John Derby Allcroft.
 It remains an undivided private home.

 The third portion of Atonement was entirely filmed at the BBC Television Centre in London.
 The beach with cliffs first shown on the postcard and later seen towards the end of the film was Cuckmere Haven Seven Sisters, Sussex, which is 14 miles (22 km) from Roedean School, which Cecilia was said to have attended.

+Music

+The soundtrack was composed by Dario Marianelli and played by the English Chamber Orchestra with pianist Jean-Yves Thibaudet and cellist Caroline Dale.
+This was the second collaboration between Marianelli and Wright after Pride and Prejudice in 2005.
+Marianelli won an Oscar and a Golden Globe for best film music.
+The music was nominated for other awards including the BAFTAs.
+The sound of a manual typewriter is also prominent on the soundtrack, as are songs sung by soldiers (such as "Dear Lord and Father of Mankind" by a choir in a pagoda at the beach).
+The love duet from Act 1 of La bohème, "Miss You" sung by Flanagan and Allen, and Clair de Lune (played by Gordon Fergus-Thompson) also feature.